Avondale Estates, Georgia: Demographics

-2020 census

 As of the 2020 United States census, there were 3,567 people, 1,422 households, and 865 families residing in the city.

-2010 census

-As of the 2010 census, Avondale Estates had a population of 2,960.
-The racial and ethnic composition of the population was 80.9% white, 14.5% black or African American, 0.1% Native American, 1.9% Asian, 0.1% Pacific Islander, 0.5% reporting some other race and 2.0% reporting two or more races.
-2.2% of the population was Hispanic or Latino of any race.

 Arts and culture

 The mostly Tudor-style downtown area of Avondale Estates, known as the commercial district, is home to a variety of businesses including consignment stores.
 Pizza, southern comfort food, and Chicago style hot dogs are some of the restaurant fare options within the city limits.
 The city is the location of the first Waffle House restaurant which opened on Labor Day weekend in 1955 having been converted into a museum, along with an existing operational full-time Waffle House nearby, with numerous others in the Decatur, Georgia area as well.
 The Avondale Salad, featured on certain Waffle House lunch menus, derives its name from the city.

 A selection of art galleries and studios are located in an area of the city known as the Rail Arts District.
 Little Tree Art Studios located on Franklin Street, is a warehouse that includes multiple artist studios and a music rehearsal space.

 The movie, Instant Family (2018), starring Mark Wahlberg, was filmed in Avondale Estates.